mdgolammafuz/ICO-with-ERC20-Token/README.md

 ![](assets/Screenshot186.png)
 <br/>

 2. Now, let me choose my second account of my Metamask Wallet, which is not the **owner** to access the `transferEther()`.
-It shows error as can be seen from the following screenshots!
+It shows an error as can be seen from the following screenshots!
 <br/>

 ![](assets/Screenshot190.png)